trimclain/.dotfiles/README.md

     make linux_install
     ```
     and follow instructions.
-5. Open and close vim 2 times to let it automatically install vim-plug and the plugins.
+5. Open and close vim 2 times to let it automatically install vim-plug and the plugins. <br>
+   In Neovim run :PackerSync and restart.